Muxutruk/PythonCode/README.md

 # Readme not important
 This proyect is simply python code that has to do with math.
-It is very-very simple and the purpose of this code is to learn how python functions work and how thay can be used
+It is very-very simple, it is my personal proyect but i'd like to have some contributors

 dx.py evaluates the derivate of a function, by default,f(x) = ln(x), on the points from 1 to 9.
 Change the first function to the function you want to evaluate